Carl Nesjar: Life and career

-Born Carl Carlsen in Larvik, Nesjar was raised in Southern Norway and in Bay Ridge, Brooklyn.
-He studied art at the Pratt Institute, Columbia University, and in Oslo and Paris.
+Born Carl Carlsen in Larvik, Norway, Nesjar was raised in Southern Norway and in the Bay Ridge neighborhood of Brooklyn, New York, United States.
+He studied art at the Pratt Institute; Columbia University; and in Oslo and Paris.
 Towards the beginning of his career he assumed the name 'Nesjar', the Norse word for the coastal area around Larvik.

 Nesjar collaborated with architect Erling Viksjø on a particular concrete sculpting method called Betograve.
 The introduction of this technique to Picasso led to a lasting collaboration between the two, starting with the realization of a version of the sculpture Tête de femme in gravel and concrete in 1958.
 Over the next 15 years Nesjar and Picasso created more than 30 sculptures together.
 Examples of their work can be found on the campuses of New York University, Princeton University and the Massachusetts Institute of Technology, as well as in public spaces in Norway, France, Spain and Israel among other nations.

 Pablo Picasso created three concrete sculptures titled: Figure découpée.
 Picasso learned the art process from Nesjar.
 First a wooden frame was constructed and filled with dark rock materials and then covered with concrete.
 The surface of the concrete was then sandblasted following a template and the blasted away material revealed the dark material in the lines on the surface.

 Nesjar died in Oslo on 23 May 2015 at the age of 94.